ifebtech/azure-iam-automation/docs/documentation.md

          *Azure Portal view showing both WebAdmins and DBAdmins groups listed under Microsoft Entra ID.*

 At this stage, the two administrative groups are ready.

 They will later be linked to specific IAM roles and subnets to enforce controlled access, ensuring that only authorized users manage resources in their designated zones (Web or DB).

 ----
-# 3: Assign Reader Role to DBAdmins for DB Subnet Resources
-**Objective**

-To grant the DBAdmins Azure Active Directory (AAD) group Reader access to the subnet-db resource within the vnet-iam-automation virtual network.
-This ensures that database administrators can view, but not modify, subnet configurations and related resources.

-## 3.0 Assigning Reader Role to DBAdmins for DB Subnet Resources
+## 3.0 Assigning Reader Role to DBAdmins for DB Subnet Resources.

 **Objective**

 To grant the DBAdmins Azure Active Directory (AAD) group Reader access to the subnet-db resource within the vnet-iam-automation virtual network.

 This ensures that database administrators can view, but not modify, subnet configurations and related resources.

 ### 3.1 Identify the Subnet Resource ID

 Every Azure resource has a unique Resource ID, which is required when assigning roles at a specific scope.

 The subnet's Resource ID was retrieved using the following Azure CLI command:

  `az network vnet subnet show --resource-group iam-automation --vnet-name vnet-iam-automation --name subnet-db --query id --output tsv`